We Know Construction Law

 We Wrote the Book on Texas Construction Law — Literally.

 At Lovein Ribman, construction law is not just a practice area—it is the foundation of our firm.
 For nearly two decades, we have represented the full spectrum of the construction industry in every type of dispute and transaction across commercial, residential, industrial, and public works projects throughout Texas.
 Our leadership in this field is well established.
 Managing Partner Robert M. Lovein and Senior Partner Elana M. Ribman are the co-authors of Texas Construction Law and Practice, published by LexisNexis and Matthew Bender.
-This treatise is widely relied upon by attorneys, judges, arbitrators, and construction professionals for guidance on preparing, filing and foreclosing statutory and constitutional mechanic’s liens; litigating residential and commercial construction defect claims; construction contract drafting and disputes; and understanding common construction statutes.
-The firm’s Construction Law Department is led by two of the only 151 attorneys in Texas who are Board Certified in Construction Law: Robert M. Lovein and Haven J. Massey.
+A treatise to be relied upon by attorneys, judges, arbitrators, and construction professionals for guidance on preparing, filing and foreclosing statutory and constitutional mechanic’s liens; litigating residential and commercial construction defect claims; construction contract drafting and disputes; and understanding common construction statutes.
+The firm’s Construction Law Department is led by two of the only 161 attorneys in Texas who are Board Certified in Construction Law: Robert M. Lovein and Nick Messina.
 Year after year, Best Lawyers—the legal industry’s leading peer-reviewed publication—has recognized Lovein Ribman as one of the top construction law and litigation firms in Texas.
-This distinction, combined with our extensive construction litigation and transactional experience, sets us apart as one of the most qualified construction law teams in the state.
+Chambers and Partners has also recognized the firm for its strength in construction law.
+These distinctions, combined with our extensive construction litigation and transactional experience, set us apart as one of the most qualified construction law teams in the state.

 As Texas Construction Lawyers We Know Commercial Constructions Disputes